lauv-pussaaon/taobin-admin-web/README.md

 ## Note

--   Pre-requisite: Ensure your environment is properly configured for Node.js development, and that you have access to a Supabase project for database interactions.
+-   Pre-requisite: Ensure your environment is properly configured for Node.js development.

--   Non-Editable Fields: Some fields in the web admin console cannot be manually edited.
-They will be updated by an external system to maintain data accuracy.
+-   Non-Editable Fields: Some fields in the web admin console cannot be edited.
+They are planned to integrate with an external system to maintain data accuracy.

--   Authentication: Currently, Bin Admin lacks built-in authentication.
-Please use the console securely.
-Authentication features are in development for future releases.
+-   Authentication: Currently, it's a mock login page.
+No actual account is required.

--   Mock Data: Mock data is manually generated to help simulate system activity and assist in admin review.
+-   Mock Data: Mock data are manually generated to help simulate system activity and assist in admin review.
+This mock data can be uploaded to a database server, currently Supabase.